miku/productivego/Slides.md

 Go has been described as both high and low level language.
 One optimization for rsampling relates to memory allocation.

-The following is an output of the builtin [go profiler](https://blog.golang.org/pprof).
+The following is an output of the builtin [go profiler](https://blog.golang.org/pprof), left Reader, right Scanner.
+It is hard to see, but the Scanner is lighter on "malloc".

 ![](https://raw.githubusercontent.com/miku/rsampling/master/images/synopsis.png)